soupslurpr/BeauTyXT/README.md

     <img alt="Get it on Accrescent" src="https://accrescent.app/badges/get-it-on.png" style="width:75%; height:auto;">
 </a>

-It is also available on github releases.
+It is also available on GitHub releases.
 But it is preferred to get it from Accrescent as it provides automatic updates and greater security.

 ## Screenshots
 <img alt="BeauTyXT screenshot" src="https://raw.githubusercontent.com/soupslurpr/BeauTyXT/master/Screenshot_20230601-054228.png" style="width:50%; height:auto;">